You can choose the location, focus and length of study in our Intensive English Programs.

 Choose Your Own Path

-Southeast’s Intensive English Program (IEP) offers six academic levels for students with varying levels of English proficiency: five levels for undergraduate students and another called Grad CAP for graduate students.
+Southeast’s Intensive English Program (IEP) offers seven academic levels for students with varying levels of English proficiency: one level for new students of English, five levels for undergraduate students, and another called Grad CAP for graduate students.
 Courses for all IEP levels are available both in-person (Premier Immersion program) and Online.

 Learn On-Campus or Online

 Practice specific skills in the U.S. or study online for University admission.
-Study 1-1 or in small groups to improve specific language skills like writing, giving presentations or networking for business.
-In tutorials, workshops, and short-term programs, you’ll spend a few weeks focused on language and cultural topics on-campus.
+In short-term programs, you’ll study in small groups to improve specific skills like writing, giving presentations or networking for business.
 Or enjoy a combination of convenient live classes with your teacher and classmates, plus on-demand learning that fits your schedule.
-Get connected virtually through conversations and activities.
+However you choose to study, you'll make connections through conversations and activities.

 Become a Redhawk